Rasta669/PaintersWorld/README.md

 A hand-drawn, color-based platformer where each brushstroke unlocks creativity and exploration—turning imagination into gameplay.

 ## How to play the Game
+The game is currently built for webgl, to be compatible with browser atm and you can play it [here](https://rasta-bujo.itch.io/paint-your-world).

+Future builds will include Mac, Windows, IOS and Androids, PS5 and XBOX series.

+### Game Instructions
 Use `A` and `D` to navigate right and left,  ```Spacebar``` to jump. ```MouseClick``` while directing your mouse where you want your player to form a path.

 You can choose the color you want from top left corner on gameplay